Pelagic and Open Ocean Accounting

 3.4 Accounting Boundaries for Pelagic Activities

-Compiling accounts for pelagic ecosystems requires clear rules for attributing activities and assets across jurisdictional and ecological boundaries.
-Table 3 summarises the principal boundary challenges and their treatment within the accounting framework, drawing on UNCLOS jurisdictional provisions, SEEA CF asset boundary rules, and SNA residence principles.
+Table 3 summarises the principal boundary challenges and their treatment, drawing on UNCLOS jurisdictional provisions, SEEA CF asset boundary rules, and SNA residence principles.

 Table 3: Pelagic accounting boundary treatments

-Stocks shared with neighbouring countries require joint stock assessments conducted through bilateral or multilateral arrangements, often coordinated by the relevant RFMO.
-Each country's asset share reflects its agreed access rights, and compilers should document the basis for attribution.
+Stocks shared with neighbouring countries require joint stock assessments through bilateral or multilateral arrangements.
+Each country's asset share reflects its agreed access rights.

-High seas activity by resident economic units (vessels flagged to the compiling country) is included in national production accounts in accordance with the SNA residence principle: the output of fishing vessels operating on the high seas is attributed to the economy of the flag State.
-Flag state reporting through catch documentation schemes provides the data basis.
+High seas activity by resident economic units is included in national production accounts per the SNA residence principle: output of fishing vessels on the high seas is attributed to the flag State's economy.

-High seas activity by non-resident units (foreign-flagged vessels) is excluded from national production but may appear in other accounts where foreign vessels operate under access agreements within the EEZ.
-The distinction between resident and non-resident activity depends on flag state identification, which is increasingly supported by automatic identification system (AIS) data.
+High seas activity by non-resident units (foreign-flagged vessels) is excluded from national production but may appear where foreign vessels operate under access agreements within the EEZ.
+AIS data supports flag state identification.

-Water column versus seabed ecosystems are treated as separate extent accounts to avoid double-counting of the three-dimensional marine environment.
-Pelagic ecosystem extent accounts record water column volumes (as described in Section 3.2), while benthic ecosystem extent accounts record seabed areas.
+Water column versus seabed ecosystems are treated as separate extent accounts to avoid double-counting.
 The relationship between these overlapping accounts is addressed in TG-6.6 Deep Sea and Seabed Accounting.

 3.5 Ecosystem Services

 Pelagic ecosystems generate significant ecosystem services, though many are difficult to measure and value.
-This section should be read in conjunction with TG-2.4 Ecosystem Goods and Services for the general framework.
+This section should be read in conjunction with TG-2.4 Ecosystem Goods and Services for the general framework; for valuation approaches, see TG-1.9 Valuation.

 Provisioning services

-Genetic resources from pelagic organisms, including marine microorganisms, represent an emerging category of provisioning service with applications in pharmaceuticals, biotechnology, and industry.
-The BBNJ Agreement establishes a framework for the equitable sharing of benefits from marine genetic resources in areas beyond national jurisdiction[36].
+Genetic resources from pelagic organisms represent an emerging provisioning service category.
+The BBNJ Agreement establishes a benefit-sharing framework for marine genetic resources in areas beyond national jurisdiction[32].

 Regulating services

-Climate regulation through carbon sequestration is perhaps the most globally significant ecosystem service from pelagic systems.
+Climate regulation through carbon sequestration.
 Primary production in the epipelagic zone fixes atmospheric CO2 into organic matter.
-A portion of this carbon is exported to depth through sinking particles, vertical migration of organisms, and physical mixing--collectively termed the "biological pump"[37].
-Carbon that reaches the deep ocean is effectively sequestered from the atmosphere for centuries to millennia.
+A portion is exported to depth through sinking particles, vertical migration, and physical mixing--the "biological pump"[33]--sequestering carbon from the atmosphere for centuries to millennia.
+The mesopelagic zone actively enhances this transport through diel vertical migration[34].

-Nutrient cycling through upwelling and vertical mixing redistributes nutrients that support productivity throughout the ocean and in coastal zones receiving upwelled water.
+Nutrient cycling through upwelling and vertical mixing redistributes nutrients that support productivity throughout the ocean and in coastal zones.

 Cultural services